-Do you have a lot of content for your blog or website that seems a little stale and outdated?
-Now may be the time to freshen that content up rather than creating a new version of the topic.
+Do you have a lot of content for your blog or website that seems stale and outdated?
+Now may be the time to freshen that content up rather than create a new version of the topic.

 Often, we forget that the best way to create relevant content is to freshen up a new blog post with updated ideas and words.
-But many times, the content gets a facelift, and you leave the dates to when they were originally published.
+But often, the content gets a facelift, and you leave the dates to when they were initially published.

-According to Danny Goodwin, SEJ’s Executive Editor “Outdated information is bad for users – which will reflect back on you as a brand/business.
-If you have a post ranking #1 that was written in 2013, it makes perfect sense to update it.”
+According to Danny Goodwin, SEJ’s Executive Editor, “Outdated information is bad for users – which will reflect on you as a brand/business.
+If you have a post ranking #1 written in 2013, it makes perfect sense to update it.”

 If I have the choice of reading content published in 2017 that ranks #3 or something published in 2011 that ranks #1, I often find myself clicking on the newer result.